jedi661/UoFiddler/README.md

 - Added combo box for multiple selection of directories to quickly switch between them.
 - Tiledata now has a ToolStripComboBox that sets predefined patterns for selecting settings.
 - Tiledata now has a sound button that disables and enables the message box and plays a sound located in the main directory.
 This feature works for both items and land tiles, so no more messages and the Windows sound.

+Version : 4.10.8
+- Tiledata: Tiledata: Search has been added to the control screen.
+- Removed obsolete setting to collapse right panel in sounds tab.

+Version : 4.10.7
+- Fixed search ranges.
+Updated land tiles control layout. #XG1 (The old search forms have been kept and not removed.)

+Version : 4.10.6
+- The search functionality has been moved to the Item Tabs control screen. #XG1 (The old search forms have been kept and not removed.)

 Version : 4.10.5
 - Added option to export hue names and ids to file - in case you need all hues list for some reason.